jackcallister/react-test-unit/README.md

 With the component rendered you can make assertions about the output.
 Notice there is no need to render to the DOM.

 To make assertions you'll need to select elements.
 React Test Unit provides `querySelector` and `querySelectorAll` functions.
-Single classes and ids are also supported.
+Single classes and types (div) are supported.

 ```
 import { renderComponent, querySelector, querySelectorAll } from 'react-test-unit'